zeeberry/r2-in-cpp/README.md

 r2-in-cpp
 =========

-basic implementation of round robin.
+basic implementation of round robin. learning c++ in one day!